PENN STATE HBG

 MIDDLETOWN, PA 17057

 Candalyn B. Rade is an Assistant Professor of Psychology at Penn State Harrisburg.
 Dr. Rade earned her M.S from the Psychology in the Public Interest program and her Ph.D. from the Applied Social and Community Psychology program at North Carolina State University.
 Dr. Rade takes an interdisciplinary approach to her research that draws from community psychology, social psychology, and criminal justice.
-Her research focuses on (1) reducing barriers and facilitating community reentry after justice system involvement; and (2) bolstering community-based resources and cultivating supportive community collaborations.
-She also teaches in the undergraduate psychology program, the Community Psychology and Social Change graduate program, and the Applied Clinical Psychology graduate program.
+Her research focuses on (1) reducing barriers and facilitating community reentry after justice system involvement, with an emphasis on stigma and discrimination based on having a criminal record; and (2) bolstering community-based resources and cultivating supportive community collaborations for formerly incarcerated persons and their families.
+Dr. Rade teaches in the undergraduate psychology program, the Community Psychology and Social Change graduate program, and the Applied Clinical Psychology graduate program.

 Reentry and employment programs